 For a quick snapshot on our work during the pandemic, you can also see our Covid-19 Infographic here.
 If there is anything else you would like to know, please do ask.

 We are delighted to be allowing visits to each of our homes.
 We are following the government guidance on these visits and have recently updated our policy to allow two people per visit.
 Friends and family returning to our homes have been extremely welcome and it has been lovely to see the happy reunions for each of our residents.
 Details on how visits work differ home to home, but to get an idea you can see our sample guidelines here.

 We know how valuable it is for families to be kept up to date on their loved ones; throughout this period, we have been committed to maintaining regular contact with all next of kins to ensure transparency and reassurance.
 Much of this has taken place with individual phone calls, but we have also sent regular communications via email.
 To get a better understanding of these, please see our historical communications here.

-Most importantly, if you have any questions around how our homes are operating please don't hesitate to ask the Home Manager, who would be more than happy to show you how we are keeping residents safety and well-being at the forefront of everything we do.
+Most importantly, if you have any questions about how our homes are operating please don't hesitate to ask the Home Manager, who would be more than happy to show you how we are keeping residents' safety and well-being at the forefront of everything we do.